Margaret Thomas House Kindergarten

-At St Michael’s Grammar School, the Early Learning Community believes that each child is unique, and this should be celebrated.
+At St Michael’s Grammar School, we believe that each child is unique, and this should be celebrated.
 All children are capable and curious and should be respected and valued for their ideas and opinions.
 We believe in inclusivity and diversity with respect for culture, faith, gender and ability.

 - Full-time Program from 8.40am to 3.15pm

 - Approved for Child Care Benefit (CCB) and Child Care Rebate (CCR)